hamiltonnBC/CS_TA_Website/repository-explained.md

 ### HTML Files

 - `index.html` (in root): The homepage of the website.
-- Pages in `src/pages/`: Each file represents a different page of the website, focusing on specific aspects of the CS TA program.
+- Pages in `src/pages/`: Each file or subdirectory represents a different section of the website, focusing on specific aspects of the CS TA program.

 ### CSS Files

-- `main.css`: Contains global styles applied to all pages, including:
+- `main.css`: Contains global styles applied to all pages.
-  - Basic reset styles
-  - Typography settings
-  - Layout structures
-  - Common component styles
-- `creative-space.css`: Specific styles for the creative space page, like project layouts or unique color schemes.
+- Section-specific CSS files (e.g., `career-dev.css`, `creative-space.css`, `diversity.css`): Contain styles specific to each main section of the website.
-- `navigation.css`: Styles for the navigation menu, including layout, colors, and hover effects.
+- `navigation.css`: Styles for the navigation menu.
-- `responsive.css`: Contains media queries and flexible layouts to ensure the website looks good on all device sizes.
+- `responsive.css`: Contains media queries and flexible layouts for responsiveness.

 ### JavaScript Files

-- `main.js`: Handles general website functionality, such as:
+- `main.js`: Handles general website functionality.
-  - Initializing components
-  - Managing global state
-  - Handling common interactions
-- `navigation.js`: Manages navigation-specific functionality:
+- `navigation.js`: Manages navigation-specific functionality.
-  - Highlighting the current page in the menu
-  - Handling mobile menu toggle
-  - Smooth scrolling to sections
-- `utils.js`: Contains utility functions that might be used across different scripts, such as:
+- `utils.js`: Contains utility functions used across different scripts.
-  - Date formatting
-  - Data validation
-  - Helper functions for DOM manipulation

 ### Component Files

-These HTML snippets (`footer.html`, `header.html`, `navigation.html`) are used to maintain consistency across pages and make updates easier.
+The HTML snippets in the `components` directory (`footer.html`, `header.html`, `navigation.html`) are used to maintain consistency across pages and make updates easier.

 ### `build.js`

-This script can be used for tasks like:
+This script can be used for tasks like minifying CSS and JavaScript, optimizing images, and generating a production-ready version of the website.
-- Minifying CSS and JavaScript
-- Optimizing images
-- Generating a production-ready version of the website

 ### `CONTRIBUTING.md`

-Provides guidelines for TAs or other contributors on how to:
-- Set up the development environment
-- Make changes to the codebase
+Provides guidelines for TAs or other contributors on how to set up the development environment, make changes to the codebase, submit pull requests, and follow coding standards.
-- Submit pull requests
-- Follow coding standards

 ### `README.md`

-- Offers an overview of the project
+Offers an overview of the project, provides setup instructions, and lists features and project structure.
-- Provides setup instructions
-- Lists features and project structure

 ## Project Structure Insights

-This structure displays a static website with multiple pages, using vanilla HTML, CSS, and JavaScript.
+This structure represents a static website with multiple pages and sections, using vanilla HTML, CSS, and JavaScript.
 The separation of concerns (HTML for structure, CSS for presentation, JS for behavior) is well-maintained.
-The use of component files (`header.html`, `footer.html`, `navigation.html`) is an attempt to keep the codebase DRY (Don't Repeat Yourself) and maintainable.
+The use of component files and the organization of pages into subdirectories keeps the codebase DRY (Don't Repeat Yourself) and maintainable.
+The structure with subdirectories for main sections (career-dev, creative-space, diversity) allows for better organization and scalability.